 In this example, the babies with the risky gene are the orchid babies and the babies without the risk are dandelion babies.
 The orchid babies don’t naturally regulate as well as the dandelion babies.
 But if the orchid babies had a mom who was super sensitive, then by the time they were 12-months-old they had caught up to the dandelion babies and were regulating just as well.

 So, orchid babies in this example were at risk for lower regulation and more stress.
 We know regulation is important for all kinds of success later on (see my post on regulation here).
 But with the right environment, those babies could develop good regulation and thrive.

 These findings are amazing.
-They show that sensitive parenting can protect our children from their own genetic inheritance.
+They show that sensitive and warm parenting can protect our children from their own genetic inheritance.
 Perhaps they are born with risks, but those risks are not a sure thing.
-And especially for children at risk, the environment and parenting has an even greater effect.
+And especially for children at risk, the environment and parenting have an even greater effect.

 1. All children are unique and therefore “good” parenting will look different for different children.